hscz/Biological-Network-Visualization/index.md

 ### Hybrid grid layout:
 The hybrid grid layout had been developed by Inoue et al., please refer to document:
 [Inoue K, Shimozono S, Yoshida H, Kurata H: Application of Approximate Pattern Matching in Two Dimensional Spaces to Grid Layout for Biochemical Network Maps.
 PLoS ONE 2012, 7(6):e37739.](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0037739).
+The hybrid grid layout tool had been developed by Inoue K and it can be downloaded from [here](https://drive.google.com/open?id=1iqeP3SVir3vf_ItFpC_UNaCMMROkf-tW).

 ## Note
 The software is temporarily protected by password which can be found in our manuscript and it would be removed once the paper is accepted for publication.